Skip to content

 In the decade or so preceding Fisher and his pals making their Marin County bike races popular, immigration from Europe to the USA was at a high point for the century.
 This was, of course, due to the fallout from the Second World War.
 In fact, by 1960, Europeans comprised 75% of all immigrants to the USA.

-Truly, tens of thousands of Dutch were arriving in America, eager to begin again.
-And maybe, start families and take in some local culture?
+Truly, tens of thousands of German were arriving in America, and California was a major end-point…

 And why am I talking immigration?